haarcuba/closer/README.md

 time.sleep( LET_PROCESS_DIE_NATURALLY )
 ```

-the `onOutput` callback will be called for every line the remote process
+The `onOutput` callback will be called for every line the remote process
 produces on its standard output, and the `onProcessEnd` will be called when the
 remote process exits.